-In the game Top Secret SI you play as James Bond Spy type.
+In the game Top Secret SI you play as a James Bond Spy type.
 There is a good spy organization and an evil one.
 We always played as the good guys trying to destroy the evil Web organization.
 Just like Bond though, quite a few of our missions didn’t revolve around the opposing organization at all.
 We had many side missions that went off and just saved the world.

 Instead of something like a D20 system or classic Dungeons and Dragons THAC0, Top Secret SI used a percentage system.
-So if you had a 5% chance to shooting a guy, you better roll a 5 or less on 2 d10’s.
+So if you had a 5% chance of shooting a guy, you better roll a 5 or less on 2 d10s.
 If you have a 95% chance of doing something, roll a 95 or less.
 For someone starting out this game is a piece of cake to understand.
 It was one of the first RPGs I mastered.
 It seemed so much easier than Rifts which I had played a few times before.
 We had regular gaming sessions and the storylines were enjoyable.

 We were on our side of the table sketching out a scheme that basically was a Salami Attack.
 I didn’t know it had a term back then, but a Salami Attack is where you take pennies or fractions of pennies from thousands or millions of accounts.
-The goal is that these small amount will go unnoticed and be considered rounding errors.
+The goal is that these small amounts will go unnoticed and be considered rounding errors.
 The account that receives this money will have an aggregate amount that leads up to a large mass.
 While I may have read something similar before I did this, when I worked it out, it was a textbook example of the attack.

 The DM was going to make us roll for it.
 This was fine since my character had been built with very high computer skills.
-However, during each stage of the plan the DM required us to roll the dice.
+However, during each stage of the plan, the DM required us to roll the dice.
 I think we went through at least 20 rolls on this.
 The DM was really hoping that I would fail at some step just so he could put an end to this nonsense.
 Unfortunately for him, I aced every single one of the rolls.
 The plan kept progressing.

-At this point, of course we still do not trust the DM.
-To make sure we crossed the T’s and dotted the I’s our characters went through and double checked everything.
+At this point, of course, we still do not trust the DM.
+To make sure we crossed the T’s and dotted the I’s our characters went through and double-checked everything.
 This in turn caused us to go through all the rolls again.
 We had written this process up as a very tight process that the DM didn’t have much wiggle room.
 He had agreed it was solid and should work if my dice rolls were successful before we started this whole evening of skill checks.

-The process was laid out, the program was written, there was only one thing left to do – run the program.
+The process was laid out, the program was written, and there was only one thing left to do – run the program.
 I announced that I was starting the program and hitting enter.
 Then a satellite in orbit above the earth shot down a laser.
 This blew up the warehouse where my co-conspirator and I had been.

-The DM used this point to explain to us that we weren’t away the detection capabilities of the US government and we triggered an automatic defense mechanism.
+The DM used this point to explain to us that we weren’t away from the detection capabilities of the US government and we triggered an automatic defense mechanism.
 This is what caused us to blow up.
 Being in the IT field, I knew we didn’t have these capabilities.
 When I worked at NASA a decade later we didn’t have any sort of laser defense as an auxiliary attack if our IT infrastructure was compromised.
 It was just him going along and wasting hours of everyone’s time to use his hand of god to show you can’t win.

 Why Was This Cruel?